kiahamedi/DynamicWallpaperForLinux/README.md

 # usage
 for use first edit direct photos in scrip and next step use chmod +x for runnable script and set script for auto start after reboot

+now this code work for Mate Desktop for other desktop you can change code like this:

+For Mate: `gsettings set org.mate.background picture-filename /home/kia/Desktop/photos/mojave_dynamic.jpeg` For Cinnamon: `gsettings set org.cinnamon.desktop.background picture-url 'file:///home/kia/Desktop/photos/mojave_dynamic.jpeg'`